Message from our Student Representative, Theresa Jubenville

 This upcoming year is an exciting one with many projects on the horizon.
 Working in collaboration with the former student representative, Julie Cohen, we created a document that serves to inform undergraduate students about the field of counselling psychology, the specific training one receives in this field, and how counselling overlaps with, and differs from, other psychology streams.
 This coming year, I will continue to build on this document with the help of the executive, and work to disseminate this knowledge to academic institutions across the country.
 Additionally, given that I am well immersed in applying for the Pre-Doctoral Internship, the reality of the limited number of placements for psychology students, but especially counselling psychology students, is becoming evident.
 Over the course of my tenure as the student representative, it is my aim to help advocate for an increased presence of counselling psychology students at accredited internship sites.

 I look forward to contributing to the section over the next couple years and invite members, especially student members, to reach out and connect with me about issues that are important to you or questions you might have about the counselling section.
-You can reach me via email at firstname.lastname@example.org.
-I hope to see you all at the 77th Annual Convention in Toronto!
+You can reach me via email at email@example.com I hope to see you at the International Congress of Applied Psychology (ICAP) 2018

 For up to date information on conferences, networking opportunities or other initiatives being carried out by the section, follow us on the CPA Counselling Psychology Student Section Facebook page.